Enigmatic-Smile/docs/oaas/offers.md

 ## Creating a Self-sourced Offer

 There are multiple options for creating a new self-sourced Offer.
-You can create an Offer via the [Fidel Dashboard](https://dashboard.fidel.uk/offers/pending), in the Offers section.
-Alternatively, Developers can use the [Create Offer endpoint](https://fidel-oaas.readme.io/reference/create-offer) from the Offers API to create an Offer.
+You can create an Offer via the [Fidel Dashboard](https://dashboard.fidel.uk/offers/pending) in the Offers section, or use the [Create Offer API endpoint](https://fidel-oaas.readme.io/reference/create-offer).

 ### Create an Offer via Dashboard